 “I want the Muslims to believe in themselves, and take their destiny in their own hands.
 We want men of faith and resolution who have the courage and determination, and who would fight single-handed for their convictions, though at the moment the whole world may be against them.
 We must develop power and strength, till the Muslims are fully organized and have acquired that power and strength which must come from the solidarity and the unity of the people.”

-“Now is the time to plan to build and reconstruct and regenerate our great nation.
+It should be clear to everyone in Pakistan that it is essential they build up Pakistan into a prosperous and progressive nation.
+Mr. Jinnah instructs the nation that “Now is the time to plan to build and reconstruct and regenerate our great nation.
 It is in your hands; we have undoubtedly talents.
 Pakistan is blessed with enormous resources and potential.
 Providence has endowed us with all the wealth of nature and now it lies man to make the most of it.
 While the horizon is beset with dark clouds, let me appeal to you and give this message to the people of Pakistan.
 Create enthusiasm and spirit and go forward with your task, with courage and hope, and we shall do it.
 Are we down-hearted?
 Certainly not.
-I feel confident that a united nation of 200 million people with a grim determination and with a great civilization and history need fear nothing.
+I feel confident that a united nation of millions of people with a grim determination and with a great civilization and history need fear nothing.
 It is now up to you to work, work and work and we are bound to succeed.
-And never forget our motto: Unity, Faith and Discipline.”
+And never forget our motto; Unity, Faith and Discipline.”

 Read This Next